“You will be expelled from the [places of worship], and … those who kill you will think that by doing this they are serving God.”

 Some quote 1 Corinthians 6:9-10 from the King James Version (KJV), in which the Apostle Paul says the “effeminate” will not “inherit the kingdom of God” to argue transgender behavior is a sin.
 Doing so is deceptive because, while the word “effeminate” today invokes thoughts of males displaying feminine traits, it is widely recognized that malakos, the Greek word translated in 1611 in the KJV as “effeminate,” has a meaning like “male prostitutes” (NLT) and not the meaning of males displaying feminine traits.

-Perhaps the transgender person was “fearfully and wonderfully made” by God not to conform to society’s expectations.
+Perhaps transgender persons to which such comments are directed were “fearfully and wonderfully made” by God not to conform to society’s expectations.
 The Bible is filled with examples of people— heroes!— not conforming to society’s expectations.

 III.
 Scriptural Response to Transgender Persons